 The Government of India has earmarked funds to the tune of Rs 1152 cr to provide agro-machine and farm equipment to manage the stubble in an eco-friendly manner.
 But those planning at the top ignore the fact that existence of hierarchy in the villages plays a roadblock in the implementation.
 For any kind of government aid and support, the marginal and small small cultivators remain on the periphery.
 They are the last one to avail such facility.
 The lack of information makes them vulnerable to bad decision making and instead of waiting for the assistance from agriculture department, they clear the field in a hurry, many times by burning the residue, oblivious of the fact that this causes more damage to their own health than to the environment.

-Noted agriculture economist, Prof. M.S.Swaminathan has recommended to add economic value to the stubble as this will not only curtail the environmental distress but also revive the income of the poor farmers.
+Noted agriculture scientist, Prof. M.S.Swaminathan has recommended to add economic value to the stubble as this will not only curtail the environmental distress but also revive the income of the poor farmers.
 Myanmar is taking advantage of the scientific collaboration with MSSRF (M S Swaminathan Research Foundation) Chennai in fruitfully utilizing the agri waste.
 As a part of the Indo-Mynmar Friendship project, funded by the Ministry of External Affairs, Government of India, Mynmar has put up a Rice Bio Park in technical collaboration with MSSRF, Chennai.

 According to NASA Earth Observatory, India burns approximately 80 lakh tonne of stubble every year.
 We really need to introspect the reason for such mismanagement of resources.
 While we pay huge amounts in the name of concessions and waivers to bailout the farmers, why don’t we invest in the available technologies to safeguard the environment and improve the income of languishing farming sector?